What If the Other Driver Leaves the Scene?

 Our Attorneys Are Available 24/7 for a Free Consultation

 What should I do after an accident?
 What if the person who hit me drove away?
 These are natural questions following a car accident.
 How to handle a hit and run accident can depend on the circumstances.
-On behalf of victims in Memphis and elsewhere, our car accident attorneys look to all available evidence in an effort to locate the hit and run driver and his or her insurance company.
-To learn more about your rights following a motor vehicle accident, contact our firm at 800-529-4004 or through our online form.
-We are a large regional personal injury law firm, serving all of Tennessee, Mississippi, Arkansas, Missouri, and Kentucky, including communities like Memphis, Nashville, Knoxville, Chattanooga, Jackson, Tupelo, Oxford, Grenada, Jonesboro, Little Rock, Fayetteville, Cape Girardeau, Sikeston, Caruthersville, and Paducah.
+On behalf of victims, our car accident attorneys look to all available evidence in an effort to locate the hit and run driver and his or her insurance company.
+To learn more about your rights following a motor vehicle accident, contact us today for a free consultation. through our online form.